kchaz/BISG_sampling_public/README.md

 ----------------------

-`data` contains
+`data`

-* * `data/AJPP_data/` data downloaded from Brandeis University’s American Jewish Population Project (https://ajpp.brandeis.edu/) on August 10, 2024 and our processed version
+  * `data/AJPP_data/` data downloaded from Brandeis University’s American Jewish Population Project (https://ajpp.brandeis.edu/) on August 10, 2024 and our processed version

   * `data/AJPP_objects` key probability distributions we calculated using the AJPP data

   * `data/simulated` directory where data created by simulation are written

-* `src` contains
+`src`

   * `dataprep` - scripts that do AJPP data processing and some general processing helpers